KutsunaSubaRya/CraftToExile2-Self-Host-Script/README.md

 - **RAM**: 14 GB
 - **Environment**: PVE VM (Proxmox Virtual Environment)

 **Note**: This configuration has been tested and optimized for optimal performance.
-While the scripts will work on other configurations, this setup provides a reliable baseline for modded Minecraft servers with 8+ concurrent players.
+While the scripts will work on other configurations, this setup provides a reliable baseline for modded Minecraft servers with 8+ concurrent players, and can be dynamically adjusted based on operational needs and changes in your community size.

 ## Workflow

 The system operates through a coordinated workflow managed by cron jobs:

-1. **Tunnel First**: Cron triggers `cloudflared_tunnel_start.sh` immediately on boot
+1. **Tunnel**: Cron triggers `cloudflared_tunnel_start.sh` immediately on boot
 2. **Delayed Server Start**: After 15 seconds, `start.sh` is executed to launch the Minecraft server
 3. **Sequential Execution**: Tunnel establishment precedes server startup to ensure external connectivity is ready
 4. **Continuous Operation**: The server runs continuously with automated monitoring and maintenance